-- 2. Insert a video track by going to the top menu and selecting Track > Add Track > Video Track. - 3.
-There are two ways to import a video or movie file into the Workspace: 1) Drag and drop the video file straight onto the video track or 2) simply select the file through the directory on the top Menu > Video > Insert Video. - A) Find and load the SampleMovie.avi from the "Additional Materials Download" folder into Mixcraft.
-If you have a video of your own, you can load that into Mixcraft instead. - B) Mixcraft automatically imports any audio that may accompany a video and places it on an audio track that is linked to the video track. - 4.
-Play through the video in Mixcraft and watch for areas that may need to be edited.
+- There are two ways to import a video or movie file into the Workspace: 1) Drag and drop the video file straight onto the video track or 2) simply select the file through the directory on the top Menu > Video > Insert Video. - A. Find and load the Newport Art Museum.wmv from the "Additional Materials Download" folder into Mixcraft.
+If you have a video of your own, you can load that into Mixcraft instead. - B. Mixcraft automatically imports any audio that may accompany a video and places it on an audio track that is linked to the video track. - Play through the video in Mixcraft and watch for areas that may need to be edited.
 First, double-click on the video region to open the video preview window.
-Initiated play back by clicking the master play button on the master bar.

-5. Editing videos in Mixcraft is analogous to editing audio or MIDI regions.
-Screen shots from a video file appear as moveable regions on a video track and users can trim or arrange these regions:

-Splitting video sections: To rearrange segments of a video, first "split" or cut a movie into smaller, editable chunks.
-To split a video region, right click on the desired area and select "Split" (Ctrl + T).

-Trimming video clips: To trim video regions, move the cursor near the ends of the video region until a double-sided arrow appears.
-Simply click, and drag left or right to trim the region to the desired length.

-Deleting video: To edit out parts of a movie select and highlight a video region and hitting delete.
-Additionally, the unwanted section can be split into an independent video region and then deleted.

-- 6. Try a few of these editing techniques on the Samplemovie.avi and watch the video.
+Initiated play back by clicking the master play button on the master bar. - 4.
+Editing videos in Mixcraft is analogous to editing audio or MIDI regions.
+Screen shots from a video file appear as moveable regions on a video track and users can trim or arrange these regions: - Splitting video sections: To rearrange segments of a video, first "split" or cut a movie into smaller, editable chunks.
+To split a video region, right click on the desired area and select "Split" (Ctrl + T). - Trimming video clips: To trim video regions, move the cursor near the ends of the video region until a double-sided arrow appears.
+Simply click, and drag left or right to trim the region to the desired length. - Deleting video: To edit out parts of a movie select and highlight a video region and hitting delete.
+Additionally, the unwanted section can be split into an independent video region and then deleted. - 5.
+Try a few of these editing techniques on the Samplemovie.avi and watch the video.
 For instance, try splitting the video into smaller video regions and rearranging them on the Timeline.
-Note how the edits modified the video. - 7.
+Note how the edits modified the video. - 6.
 Beyond Video.
-Mixcraft can also add audio and text to a video. - A) Adding Audio: If the original video file has audio, Mixcraft will automatically import it as a separate audio track.
-This audio track is "linked" to the video track to ensure the audio remains aligned with the video images. - I. First, "unlink" the audio by clicking the "unlink" button on the audio track.
+Mixcraft can also add audio and text to a video.

+- A. Adding Audio: If the original video file has audio, Mixcraft will automatically import it as a separate audio track.
+This audio track is "linked" to the video track to ensure the audio remains aligned with the video images. - First, "unlink" the audio by clicking the "unlink" button on the audio track.
+The unlink button on an audio track.